fightbulc/cirrus/README.md

 As a result you could now access the complete user details by ```$trackVo->getUserVo()```.

-# Summary of all fetchable data?
+# Summary of all fetchable data

 ### 1. User data
 **Class:** \Cirrus\Users\UsersCirrus::init()